In honor of National Student-Athlete Day on Friday,

 Q: What are your plans after graduation?

-Q: What do you do to get a ready for a game?
+Q: What do you do to get a ready for a round of golf?

 Q: What is the best piece of advice you have received?